 A Local Waterfront Revitalization Program (LWRP) is both a policy document, used by the Waterfront Advisory Committee to review projects that occur within the city's Coastal Zone Boundary, and a visioning document, establishing a community's vision for future development within the Coastal Zone.
 An LWRP is adopted by a local community and approved by New York State Department of State (NYSDOS).
 Visit New York State Department of State's (NYSDOS) webpage to learn more about the program.

-Why We Proposing to Update Poughkeepsie's LWRP
+Why Did We Update Poughkeepsie's LWRP

 Poughkeepsie has a beautiful waterfront with valuable assets and many opportunities, but there are also challenges that the LWRP can address: